 Three articles on the governance and management of complex Business-IT landscapes:

-From Dark Scrum to Broken SAFe — some real problems of Agile-at-scale - There is a massive movement of organisations moving to agile-at-scale (e.g. SAFe).
+From Dark Scrum to Broken SAFe — some real problems of Agile-at-scale.
+And a way out. - There is a massive movement of organisations moving to agile-at-scale (e.g. SAFe).
 Ironically, it can turn into an organisation becoming one big 'project', the opposite of what agile wants to achieve.

 How well does your top management understand IT? - I am proposing a way to 'measure' the 'understanding' the top of an organisation has — how capable it is of making informed strategic decisions — on a subject, e.g. legal, finance, or what is my particular interest: IT.